fryguybob/STM-Commentary/GHCSTMNotes.md

 ## Validation

 Before a transaction can publish its effects it must check that it has seen a consistent view of memory while it was executing.
+Most of the work is done in `validate_and_acquire_ownership` by checking that `TVar`s hold their expected values and recording which `TRec` corrisponds to each write (TODO: why?).

 ## Committing